cloudevents/spec/http-webhook.md

 understood, the service MUST respond with status code [415 Unsupported Media Type][415].

+If the delivery cannot be accepted due to the payload being too large, the service MUST respond with status code [413 Payload Too Large][413].

 All further error status codes apply as specified in [RFC7231][rfc7231].

 ## 3. Authorization